appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure-aci.md

 		--azure-file-volume-share-name $fileShareName \
 		--azure-file-volume-mount-path "/appsmith-stacks/" \
 	```

+## Install Appsmith Community

+To install the Appsmith open source edition (Appsmith Community), replace `appsmith-ee` with `appsmith-ce` while creating an [Azure container instance](#container-instance-config) file on this page.

 ## Troubleshooting
 If you face issues, contact the support team using the chat widget at the bottom right of this page.